Diagnosing and monitoring of patients with Fabry disease when a serum specimen is not available

 Ambient | 48 hours |

-This test is not intended for newborn screening followup.
+This test should not be used for newborn screening followup.

 Measurement of alpha-GAL A in leukocytes (AGAW / Alpha-Galactosidase, Leukocytes), serum (AGAS / Alpha-Galactosidase, Serum), or blood spots (AGABS / Alpha-Galactosidase, Blood Spot) can reliably diagnose classic or variant Fabry disease in male patients.
 Molecular genetic testing is the recommended diagnostic test for female patients as alpha-GAL A may be in the normal range in an affected female patient.
 Molecular analysis of the GLA gene (FABRZ / Fabry Disease, Full Gene Analysis, Varies) allows for detection of the disease-causing variant in both male and female patients.